Morse College

 Morse College is one of the fourteen residential colleges at Yale University, built in 1961 and designed by Eero Saarinen.
 It is adjacent to Ezra Stiles College and the two colleges share many facilities.
 The current Head of College is Catherine Panter-Brick.
 The Associate Head of College is Mark Eggerman.
 Blake Trimble is the Dean of Morse College.

-History
+Origin

-Samuel Morse was the son of Jedidiah Morse, who opposed the Illuminati in their attempts to subvert Calvinist New England.
-In his report on the year 1955-56, Yale President A. Whitney Griswold announced his intention to add at least one more residential college to the system Yale had launched only two decades earlier.
+In his report on the year 1955–56, Yale President A. Whitney Griswold announced his intention to add at least one more residential college to the system Yale had launched only two decades earlier.
 "We have the colleges so full that community life, discipline, education, even sanitation are suffering," he stated.
 This news bred wild rumors about four or five new colleges being added to Yale's system.
 Nothing substantial was announced until the spring of 1959 when Eero Saarinen '34 was chosen as the architect, and the Old York Square behind the Graduate School became the designated site.
+New Haven high schools, Boardman Manual Training School and Hillhouse High School were demolished to make way for the colleges.

 The Old Dominion Foundation, established by Paul Mellon '29, provided money to build two "radically different" colleges, which would alleviate the growing strain on the older colleges.
+Mellon's gift of $15 million led to the development of Morse and its adjacent college, Ezra Stiles College.
+Morse College is named after Samuel Morse.